 Your current and future creditors will use this credit score to decide whether or not they should provide you with a loan.
 If you have a good score, you can use it to negotiate better deals.
 A person with a high credit rating can get an unsecured loan at a fairly low rate of interest.
 Creditors view individuals with a good credit score as less of a risk, so they're willing to offer the funds at competitive costs.
 When you learn how to build and maintain your credit score, you can secure your financial future.

 Your credit score is a numerical score that outlines your credit history and your risk for lenders.
 If you have a credit card or have ever taken a loan or purchased something on EMIs, you will have a credit report and score.
 Whenever you apply for a loan, your bank or lender will check your credit score and report to assess your risk profile.
 The risk profile helps them estimate whether or not you are capable of repaying the loan on time.
 They use this information to decide whether they should provide you with a loan or not.
 In India, there are four credit bureaus that track customers and their credit use:

 CIBIL provides you with a three-digit number that serves as your credit score, which is called a CIBIL TransUnion Score.
 The score ranges from 300 to 900 and it plays an instrumental role in your loan approval process.
 If your score is closer to 300, lenders may view you as high risk and deny your application.
 If your score is closer to 900, you will likely have a seamless application process and can negotiate better interest rates.

 Your credit report contains the following information:

 Your credit score gets evaluated based on your:

 If you have a good credit report and score, you can benefit from:

-Only you and the financial institutions that you authorize (usually when you sign an application) for credit processing can view your credit report.
-However in some cases, some banks check your report prior to giving you a pre-approved loan or credit offer.
+Only you and the financial institutions you authorise with an application signature can view your credit report.
+Some banks can also check your credit score and report to provide a pre-approved loan or credit offer.